One in five train with us

 Learning from different professions

-General student nurses from the Florence Nightingale School of Nursing at King's College London and from London South Bank University undertake placements with us as part of our interdisciplinary learning.
+General student nurses from the Florence Nightingale Faculty of Nursing at King's College London and from London South Bank University undertake placements with us as part of our interdisciplinary learning.

 Oral health promotion